Nancy-codergirl/Pitch-hub/README.md

 # Pitch Hub
-#### One minute pitch is an application that allows a user to view different categories of pitches.
+Pitch-hub is an application that allows a user to view different categories of pitches.
 The user is allowed to comment and vote on the pitches.
 It also allows users to login and submit their pitches.
 A user can also favorite a pitch of their liking

 #### By ****Nancy Muriithi****